ezeBalsamo/Yugi-Academy/docs/how-to/how-to-use.md

 ## About

-You can visit the About link from the navigation bar.
+You can visit the About page from the navigation bar.
 Here, you will see:

 - Porpuse of this page.